rocketpowerinc/go-pwr/RoadMap.md

 - Ask it for error checking and dubugging
 - Ask it to explain the main.go line by line
 - Ask it for cool new features, but that will also work on a ubuntu server

+# To Do
+- Reupload go-pwr to github once all commits are complete so it does not look so sloppy